luapower/luapower-all/bmp.md

 ### `bmp.open(read) -> b|nil,err`

-Open a BMP file using a `read(buf, size) -> readsize` function to get the bytes.
-The read function should accept any size > 0 and it should raise an error if it can't read all the bytes, except on EOF when it should return 0.
+Open a BMP file.
+The read function has the form `read(buf, len) -> readlen`, it can yield and it can signal I/O errors by returning `nil, err`.
+It will only be asked to read a positive number of bytes and it can return less bytes than asked, including zero which signals EOF.

 ### `b:load(bmp[, x, y]) -> bmp | nil,err`